Identifying the optimal root system architecture (RSA) for Brassica crops

 Objectives

-To understand the level of natural variation of RSA in Brassica napus.
+To understand the level of natural variation of Root System Architecture (RSA) in Brassica napus.

 To identify the regions of the genome contributing to variation in RSA.